This is a short but intensive QEMU-KVM tutorial

 And if not successful, Check detailed messages.

 If BIOS is mentioned in the output, you know what to do - reboot and activate virtualization support.

-Installing qemu-kvm package
+2. Install qemu-kvm package

-Now if your are ready install qemu-kvm
+Now if you are ready install qemu-kvm

 sudo apt-get install qemu-kvm